Restaurants in Gardiner

 This is THE place to go before climbing for coffee and breakfast and to mingle with other climbers.
 Located very close to the Gunks at the intersection of Rt.
 299 and Rt.
 44/55, it is across the street from the Mountain Brauhaus restaurant.
 There are a few tables inside, but most people are out on the deck at the picnic tables.
 On busy fall weekends, the line is huge.
 Call your order ahead of time so reduce your wait.
 They also have a freezer with various ice cream bars which hit the spot after a hot day climbing.
 If you’re stuck without a partner, go there in the morning and mingle – you might find a partner while you’re having your coffee.

 2808 Rt 44/55, Gardiner, NY – (845) 255-9779

 When we don’t want to drive into New Paltz and the Brauhaus has a line out the door, Lombardi’s is an alternative.
 It’s just a little further down Rt.
 44/55 towards the village of Gardiner.
 I’ve only eaten there twice.
 It has standard Italian food, and I thought the prices were a bit on the high side.

 20 Gristmill Ln, Gardiner, NY – (845) 255-4151

-This is a fairly new restaurant in the historic gristmill.
-The fantastic Tuthill Spirits whiskey distillery is also located here and is worth a visit and tour (try their Baby Bourbon!).
-I’ve only eaten here once.
+This restaurant is located in the historic gristmill.
+The fantastic Tuthilltown Spirits whiskey distillery is also located here and is worth a visit and tour (try their Baby Bourbon!).
 The interior is very nice with the old workings of the gristmill still visible.
 This is a little fancier than the other restaurants in town, but Gardiner is informal to begin with.
-The food I had was pretty good, a bit expensive, but honestly, it was not the most amazing meal for that price.
+Their mixologist is amazing.
+It’s nice to sit on the deck by the stream with a fancy tasty cocktail.

 2356 Rte 44/55, Gardiner NY – (845) 255-4949 – Closed Tuesdays